nadialafreniere/nadialafreniere.github.io/outreach.md

 I'm involved in popularizing mathematics among diverse audiences.
 For each activity that I lead, no advanced knowledge of mathematics is required.

 ## For everyone
-I am a **mathematics guest-host** in the **radio show [_L'oeuf ou la poule_](http://www.loeufoulapoule.org)** (in French).
-With Stéphanie Schanck (and formerly with [Élise Vandomme](http://lacim.uqam.ca/~elise.vandomme/index_en.html)), I present every month 7 minutes about mathematical news, a puzzle or a research problem.
+I have been a **mathematics guest-host** in the **radio show [_L'oeuf ou la poule_](http://www.loeufoulapoule.org)** (in French).
+With Stéphanie Schanck (and previously with [Élise Vandomme](http://lacim.uqam.ca/~elise.vandomme/index_en.html)), I present every month 7 minutes about mathematical news, a puzzle or a research problem.
 And this takes part in a show with other passionate scientists!
 You can listen to [some chronicles](http://loeufoulapoule.org/category/chroniques/maths/) or [all the shows](http://www.choq.ca/emissions-details/loeuf-ou-la-poule/) online.

 Stéphanie Schanck and I also designed and ran the **[Maths in the city walking tour](http://coeurdessciences.uqam.ca/component/eventlist/details/765-maths-en-ville.html) (in French)**.
 For the last four years, we have used this as an opportunity to present downtown Montreal the way mathematicians see it.
 This is for adults or teenagers.
 I also designed a similar activity in Chicago and Trois-Rivières.